Going green with digital signage isn’t just a trend you follow to get in with the cool kids (aka your competitors).

 Going green with digital signage saves acres and acres of trees

 Check out the following horrifying facts.
 If you work in an office, you each use 10,000 sheets of copy paper a year on average.
 However 45% of paper ends up in the circular file (aka the trash can) by the end of the day.
 We’re killing forests uncontrollably here, people.
 And it’s got to stop.

 Going green with digital signage is a great way to do that, while helping your business effectively engage with customers and employees.
 Just think about it.
 People print memos, flyers, posters, and more only to toss it by the end of the day.
 Why?
 Because info gets outdated.
 Turn to digital signage, however, and you can instantly update information with just a few clicks, no matter where you are.
 Data’s dynamic.
 Strategies change.
 Sales and financial info must stay relevant to prove useful.
 Going green with digital signage lets your message stay relevant and be up-to-the-minute accurate.
 All while staying paperless.
 And environmentally-friendly.

 So how does it help your business and wallet?
 Obviously you’ll slash your paper and printing costs.
 But guess what?
 You’ll also save by making sure people actually see all that important info you’re printing.
 In fact, there’s so much paper clutter that important messages get lost in the literal shuffle.
-Who actually reads everything on office, school or retail bulletin boards?
-Going green with digital signage means replacing boring printed flyers, memos and posters with dynamic content that attracts attention.
+Who actually reads everything on office, school or retail cork boards?
+Going green with digital signage means replacing boring printed flyers, memos and posters with digital bulletin boards that attract attention.
 Because everyone loves visual content.
-And digital signage lets you get your message across with eye-catching shows and playlists, videos and images.
+And digital signage lets you get your message across with eye-catching layouts and playlists, videos and images.
 Your boring old memo or flyer gets a flashy makeover.
 And a whole lot more attention.

 Added bonus?
 Data dashboards on digital signage screens get vital info to all who need it.
 And it’s guaranteed up to date.